ThibaultFillion/strengths/documentation/using_quantities_with_units.rst

   parse_units("mol/µm. s") # wrong, white space in the unit expression. parse_units("mol//µm.s") # wrong, successive "/" have no meaning.

-a symbol can be immediately followed by a positive non signed or negative exponent.
+A symbol can be immediately followed by a positive non signed or negative exponent.
 If absent, the exponent is assumed to be 1.
 The exponent must be an integer.

 .. code:: python